-Members should have received High Holy day packet in the mail.
+Members should have received High Holy Day packet in the mail by late August.
 If you haven’t, please contact Mark in the office.
-Member children over the age of 26 who are not full-time students or active duty military must purchase a ticket.
-Not a member and looking for a place to celebrate the Highholy Days?
-Just call Mark in our office at 301-498-5151 or email Mark and he’ll be happy to send you information.
-We welcome everyone and make every effort to be inclusive:
+Looking for a place to connect with Judaism and celebrate the High Holy Days?
+Just call Mark at 301-498-5151 or email him and he’ll be happy to send you information.
+We welcome everyone.

-Registration is required for youth programs, see forms with program details.
-While children may attend services with their parents in the main sanctuary, we also offer a separate program for the children on the 1st day of Rosh Hashanah and on Yom Kippur from 10 am to Noon.
-The children’s program has been planned and coordinated to provide a meaningful High Holy Days experience with age appropriate activities and services.
-The children are generally grouped as follows:
+Registration is required for youth programs.
+Contact the office for registration help.
+Children are welcome to attend services with their parents in the main sanctuary.
+We also offer a separate program for the children on the 1st day of Rosh Hashanah and on Yom Kippur from 10 am to Noon.
+The children’s program has provides a meaningful High Holy Days experience with age appropriate activities and services.

-A Play Room is Available: When toddlers need a break from the quiet of the sanctuary, there is a room with toys and books which has visibility into and sound from the sanctuary for the parent and child.
-An adult must stay with the child.
+Play Room: When toddlers need a break from the quiet of the sanctuary, there is a room with toys and books which has visibility into and sound from the sanctuary.
+Parents can hear and see services while their toddlers play.

 What about teenagers?
 Teens attend services in the Sanctuary.
 Many read from the Torah or take other parts in our service.
-Some teens perform the mitzvah of volunteering as ushers, give out prayer books and programs or help run the programs for the younger children.
+Some teens perform the mitzvah of volunteering as ushers, giving out prayer books and programs or helping run the programs for the younger children.

 Oseh Shalom offers two services on both Rosh Hashanah (1st day) and Yom Kippur.
 Both services are led by Rabbis Daria and Josh Jacobs-Velde and Cantor Bernhardt, follow the traditional outline of the High Holy Days Service, contain the same message and, on Yom Kippur, includes a Yizkor Memorial Service.

-The Aleph morning service is longer.
-The service includes full Torah and Haftarah readings, cantorial solos, High Holy Days choir, and Musaf service.
-For those worshippers who prefer a more complete service, spending the morning in synagogue and being home in the afternoon, the Aleph service is the one to chose.
+The Aleph morning service is longer and includes full Torah and Haftarah readings, cantorial solos, High Holy Days choir, and Musaf service.
+For those worshippers who prefer a more complete service, spending the morning in synagogue and being home in the afternoon, the Aleph service is the one to choose.
 This service also overlaps our youth program so more children attend.